 Electronic calculators will be allowed in the examination room for all examinations.
-Candidates may use the battery- or solar-powered models of the following Texas Instruments calculators: BA-35 (the official CAS/SoA calculator), TI-30X, TI-30Xa, or TI-30X II.
+Candidates may use the battery- or solar-powered models of the following Texas Instruments calculators: BA-35 (the official CAS/SoA calculator), TI-30X, TI-30Xa, or TI-30X II (IIS solar or IIB battery).
 The CAS/SoA logos are not required on the calculator.
-Candidates may use more than one of the approved calculators during the examinations.
-For those using the TI-30X II model, candidates will be required to show examination proctors that the memory has been cleared by displaying "MEM CLEARED" on the calculator screen prior to the start of the examination.
-Any unauthorized calculator brought to the examination center will be confiscated for the duration of the examination.
+Candidates may use more than one of the approved calculators during the examination.
+For those using the TI-30X II (IIS solar or IIB battery) model, candidates will be required to show examination proctors that the memory has been cleared by displaying "MEM CLEARED" on the calculator screen prior to the start of the examination.
+Any unauthorized calculator brought to the examination.

-Candidates may purchase calculators directly from: Texas Instruments, Attention: Order Entry, PO Box 650311, Mail Station 3962, Dallas, TX 75265; telephone: (800) 842-2737; Web site: www.ti.com.
+Candidates may purchase calculators from stores or directly from the manufacturer: Texas Instruments, Attention: Order Entry, PO Box 650311, Mail Station 3962, Dallas, TX 75265; telephone: (800) 842-2737; Web site: www.ti.com.